Can Employers Use Sabbaticals Instead of Layoffs During Financial Crises? Seeking Advice

 Dinesh Divekar

-A sabbatical is not just a long leave but a study leave too.
-When an employee wishes to pursue higher study, companies allow such employees to proceed on long leave keeping their employment intact.
-Generally, a sabbatical is a paid one, but it could be unpaid too.
+A sabbatical is not just a long leave but also a study leave.
+When an employee wishes to pursue higher studies, companies allow such employees to take a long leave while keeping their employment intact.
+Generally, a sabbatical is paid, but it can be unpaid too.
 Availment of a sabbatical is based on trust.
-Companies have complete trust in the employee.
-They feel that when an employee returns with his/her enlarged knowledge, it would be beneficial to the company.
+Companies have complete trust in the employee, believing that when an employee returns with enhanced knowledge, it would be beneficial to the company.
 Therefore, it is a win-win situation.
-Allotment of sabbaticals is few and far between.
-It cannot be on a mass scale.
+However, the allotment of sabbaticals is few and far between and cannot be on a mass scale.

 However, in your case, what you prefer doing is camouflaging a layoff with a sabbatical.
 Will it escape legal scrutiny?
 That remains to be seen.
 Rather than adopting a method that misrepresents a situation, is it not worthwhile to approach the labor office and obtain permission that is legally valid?
 COVID-19 is an unprecedented situation, and I don't think that the labor officers will avoid giving permission.

 Lastly, how come your company is so sure that its financial situation will not improve for a long time?
-Once the situation becomes normal, who knows India may start getting the export orders in a big way which, in turn, could give a fillip to the economic activity at the national level.
+Once the situation becomes normal, who knows, India may start getting export orders in a big way, which, in turn, could boost economic activity at the national level.

 Thanks,